Julie Umerle: Exhibitions

 Umerle has exhibited widely in London and the UK in solo and group exhibitions, and also internationally including the USA, China, France, Poland and Germany.

 In 1980, Umerle held a solo exhibition of her work at Frestonia's Car Breaker Gallery in London, a squat in Ladbroke Grove's Republic of Frestonia, followed a few years later by 'Ten Years of Painting' at The Barbican Arts Centre.

 Herbert Art Gallery and Museum hosted Umerle's first UK solo museum exhibition in 1995 including works such as Paragon, Flock and Wrap.

-Group exhibitions include shows at Royal Academy of Arts, Flowers Gallery, Maidstone Museum & Art Gallery, Huddersfield Art Gallery, Jiangsu Art Gallery, Metro Pictures Gallery, A.I.R.
+Group exhibitions include shows at Royal Academy of Arts, Flowers Gallery, Maidstone Museum & Art Gallery, Huddersfield Art Gallery, Jiangsu Art Gallery, National Museum, Gdansk, Metro Pictures Gallery, A.I.R.
 Gallery and Artists Space.

 Solo exhibitions include 'Recent Paintings' at Bermondsey Project Space, London (2021), 'Rewind' at Bermondsey Project Space, London (2016) and 'Cosmos or Chaos' at studio1.1, London (2010).

 In 2019 she was published in Aesthetica Magazine's '100 Contemporary Artists 2019' printed Anthology.

 Work

 Umerle paints in series that are open-ended, exploring similarity, repetition and difference within each group of work, making work that explores the materiality of paint and the processes of abstract painting.
 Her practice is an investigation of materials and the perception of the image.
 Engaged in a process that explores the act of painting itself, she works on a variety of supports.

 In 2011, American art critic and painter Jason Stopa, writing for NY Arts magazine, observed that "Umerle arrives at her imagery via a hyper formalism that makes no distinction between medium, surface, and support".
 Her paintings "exist at the meeting point of decision and accident", making the viewer aware of the trail of the brush, the pressure of the artist's hand and the degree to which one mark can differ under varying circumstances, setting up conditions for chance and responding to the natural physicality of paint itself.

 Of her work, British artist and art historian Simon Morley has written:

 "Her paintings evoke a feeling of suspension, as if what we see is a held or frozen moment within an ongoing process.
 This sense of simplicity is achieved through an enormous process of condensation, resulting in a level of clarity and unity that permeates the work."

-In 2022, Artnet described her work as:
+In 2022, Artnet described her series of geometric paintings as:

 "a formidable synthesis of the rich traditions of color field painting and geometric abstraction.
 Her subtle and meticulous canvases in many ways operate as investigations into the myriad of ways color, shape, and scale interact, both within a single composition as well as across series."

-Her paintings are held in public and private collections including The Deutsche Bank Collection, The Connaught, Pinsent Masons and Swindon Art Gallery.
+Her paintings are held in public and private collections including The Deutsche Bank Collection, The Connaught, Pinsent Masons, Swindon Art Gallery and The Priseman Seabrook Collection.

+Complementary material is held at Tate Library and The Women's Art Library, Goldsmiths University.